ScriptsForData/dpress/README.md

 ```Bash
 dpress <file>
 ```
 The script will detect file extension and use the tool with their arguments to decompress in current directory.
-To change behavior before used one of these arguments/flags:
+To change default behavior, use one of these arguments/flags:

 | Argument | Description                                                                                 |
 |----------|---------------------------------------------------------------------------------------------|